Assessment Framework

 3. Planning process narrative

-1. Findings for each established measure and criteria
+1. Findings/results associated with the established measure and criteria

-3. Outcome analysis and use of results narrative
+3. Outcome analysis of results and use of results

 4. Reporting process narrative